yashksaini-coder/Zomato-Data-Analysis/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgements

-I would like to express my gratitude to Cognifyz Technologies for providing me with the opportunity to work on this exciting project.
-Thank you for visiting my repository!
-I hope you love this interactive restaurant data analysis dashboard.

 Happy Coding! 🎉